metropolisUI/rolodex/README.md

     * [Brunch](http://brunch.io): `npm install -g brunch`
     * [Bower](http://bower.io): `npm install -g bower`
     * Brunch plugins and Bower dependencies: `npm install & bower install`.
+* Setup:
+    * _We use Parse.com for our backend so you will need to create a new application and install keys_
+    * Create a file at `app/lib/parseInit.js` and add the following code with your Parse.com application keys:
+    ```js
+    Parse.initialize("uTAI2TS4OQWE6Ab90co1oyXO4kbRTvfhfgXLMf1U", "h9z9rmRrmlA47mE66lY33xvGk0f3ooPLrNKEozp5");

+    module.exports = Parse;
+    ```
 * Run:
-    * `brunch watch --server` — watches the project with continuous rebuild.
+    * `brunch watch -s` — watches the project with continuous rebuild.
 This will also launch HTTP server with [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).
     * `brunch build --production` — builds minified project for production
 * Learn:
     * `public/` dir is fully auto-generated and served by HTTP server.
 Write your code in `app/` dir.